Dragster2/Two-150g-Demo-Bots-/JOURNAL.md

 ![image](https://github.com/user-attachments/assets/62457d67-3630-4695-91b0-2862f8307830)

 Here is the final version!
 I still need to do weight calcs but I think its looking good.
 I think it looks a little goofy in my oponion but I think it looks better when I get it built.
+This is big for sure.

 ![image](https://github.com/user-attachments/assets/11e56c2a-8e54-43fb-8495-8494f2e5f72d)